serializingme/website-content/content/post/2015-04-25-rxtx-buffers-rss-others-on-boot.md

 +++
 banner = "/uploads/2015/04/ifup-local.png"
-categories = [ "IDPS", "Linux" ]
+categories = [ "Configuration", "IDPS", "Linux", "Network" ]
 date = "2015-04-25T16:00:30+00:00"
-excerpt = "After installing Suricata, some fine tuning of the network interface(s) used in the traffic capture is required to ensure the best performance of the new IDPS installation..." format = "post" tags = [ "Configuration", "Enterprise Linux", "Network", "Suricata", "Tuning" ] title = "RX/TX Buffers, Flow Hash and Others on Boot" url = "/2015/04/25/rxtx-buffers-rss-others-on-boot/"
+excerpt = "After installing Suricata, some fine tuning of the network interface(s) used in the traffic capture is required to ensure the best performance of the new IDPS installation..." format = "post" tags = [ "Enterprise Linux", "Suricata" ] title = "RX/TX Buffers, Flow Hash and Others on Boot" url = "/2015/04/25/rxtx-buffers-rss-others-on-boot/"